 Thornton-le-Street History Group launched its Heritage Lottery-funded archaeology and history project with an Open Day in the village hall in February 2017.
 The day attracted a large number of people from across Yorkshire and beyond who were excited to see the scope and the possibilities of community archaeology, and were encouraged by the professionalism of the team.
 Over the last two years, this project has provided a great opportunity to gain training and practical experience in archaeological fieldwork and historical research.
 We thank our volunteers and local supporters, as well as those from further afield who have given so much to the investigation of this beautiful area.
 The funding came from the National Lottery Heritage Fund and we would like to thank the Lottery players without whom this project would not have been possible.

 Much of the archaeological work took place within the boundaries of the scheduled monument of the medieval village and we would like to thank Historic England, landowners, residents within the village, the Diocese of York, Parish Council and the Barkers who gave permission for extensive excavations on their land.

-As we are now self-funding there will be a modest charge for some of our events.
+As we are now self-funding there may be a modest charge for some of our events.
 We also welcome donations.
-Please contact us for more information and do join our mailing list or check us out on twitter or follow us on eventbrite or subscribe to our youtube channel tls RTTP
+Please contact us for more information and do join our mailing list using the contact buttons or tag us on twitter @TLSBigDig or follow us on eventbrite or subscribe to our youtube channel tls RTTP